 To protect every child in Malawi, changes are required across the ‘socio-ecological framework’.
 UNICEF works at the institutional level to help create an enabling environment (laws, policies, and coordination mechanisms) that safeguard child rights.
-At the community level, UNICEF supports delivery of quality child protection services.
+At the community level, UNICEF supports the delivery of quality child protection services.
 At the individual and close-relationship level, UNICEF works to foster behaviours and practices that support child wellbeing and protection.
 In the new country programme, UNICEF will focus on making sure communities are able to do the following:

-- Communities are able to practice positive social behaviours in the best interest of the child and demand the delivery of quality and resilient, child-friendly services.
+Output 1: Communities are able to practice positive social behaviours in the best interest of the child and demand the delivery of quality and resilient, child-friendly services.

-- Communities are able to hold duty bearers accountable for the delivery of quality and resilient, child-friendly services.
+Output 2: Communities are able to hold duty bearers accountable for the delivery of quality and resilient, child-friendly services.

-- Households and communities prepare for and are resilient to climate change and economic shocks, and are supported to overcome chronic vulnerabilities that affect children
+Output 3: Households and communities prepare for and are resilient to climate change and economic shocks, and are supported to overcome chronic vulnerabilities that affect children

-Resilience to shock and climate change at household and community levels will be facilitated by enhancing coherence and connectivity between major humanitarian interventions and longer-term programming, including risk-informed programme design, preparedness, needs assessment and response.
+Resilience to shock and climate change at household and community levels will be facilitated by enhancing coherence and connectivity between major humanitarian interventions and longer-term programming, including risk-informed programme design, preparedness, needs assessment, and response.

 frameworks and develop plans and budgets for strengthened and coordinated social sectors’ response to address disparities and deprivations

 Local-level coordination mechanisms are in place but suffer from both technical and financial constraints.
-Providing support to decentralized structures, as well as formal and informal feedback mechanisms, which will in turn improve the flow of information and monitoring the delivery of social services, will provide district authorities information on the quality of services.
-In addition, efforts to provide real-time frontline data and its integration and use by national information management systems will increasingly be supported to ensure that local and national level decision-making is informed by timely data.
-Investments in integration and inter-operability of decision-making support systems will be further strengthened through district level information systems, which will be strengthened through a coordinated UN response to the government’s efforts for developing an integrated management information system.
+Supporting decentralized structures, as well as formal and informal feedback mechanisms, improves the flow of information and monitoring the delivery of social services.
+This gives district authorities useful feedback on the quality of services.
+In addition, the provision of real-time frontline data and its integration and use by national information management systems will be improved so that local and national level decision-making is informed by timely data.
+Integration and inter-operability of decision-making support systems will be further strengthened through district-level information systems through a coordinated UN response.